Posts for Tag: money

 Sources and Tools:

 The full list of data sources for the various money amounts are listed below.
+Most data is from 2021 though networth data for billionaires is updated regularly.
 The visualization was made using HTML, CSS and Javascript code to create interactivity and UI.
 Data from Bloomberg’s Billionaire’s index , which is the source of Musk’s (and others) estimated wealth, is updated regularly.

 Full List of Data Sources: